 The difference between the midpoints in the ranges of men's and women's bonus Quartile Pay Bands These quartiles represent the pay rates from the lowest to the highest for our permanent employees split into four equal sized groups, with percentage of men and women in each quartile.
-As detailed previously, women make up 60% of the permanent workforce at Quest, so there are more women than men in all of our pay quartiles.
-In quartiles 1, 3, and 4, the figures are close to the gender split.
-The percentage is slightly lower for women in the lower middle quartile band, due to there being a higher number of men in this pay bracket.
+As detailed previously, women make up 62.9% of the permanent workforce at Quest, so there are more women than men in all of our pay quartiles, with the exception of the lower middle.
+The higher percentage of men in the lower middle quartile is due to the higher number of men in this pay bracket.
+As mentioned previously Quest Employment are confident that men and women are paid equally for doing equivalent jobs across our business.